Mike Ilitch, owner of Detroit Red Wings and Tigers, dies at 87

 The Tigers lost an American League record 119 games in 2003, but advanced to the World Series three years later, losing in five games to the St. Louis Cardinals.
 Near the end of a disappointing 2008 season, Ilitch said he and the team would review everything done to put the roster together but focusing on the $138 million payroll wasn’t the priority.

-“I’m not afraid to go out and spend money,” he said.
+“I’m not afraid to go out and spend money,” Ilitch said.
 “It’s been very costly, but I’m not going to change my ways.”

+But Ilitch never got the chance to see his team win a World Series, despite spending millions of dollars on contracts for stars like Miguel Cabrera, Justin Verlander, Victor Martinez, Ivan Rodriguez and Prince Fielder.

+“I’ve never seen a man more dedicated to this community and to baseball than Mr. I,” Tigers Executive Vice-President and General Manager Al Avila said Friday in a statement.
+“What he has done for this franchise, and for Detroit, is immeasurable.
+He was always there to give us whatever we needed because he wanted greatness and happiness for all of us — especially the fans.”

 The Tigers made the American League playoffs in 2011, a return to winning that brought more fans to Comerica Park.

-Tigers general manager Dave Dombrowski said Ilitch was simply driven to win.

-“He has a good feel for sports, baseball in particular, and that’s always good when you’re working for someone like that,” Dombrowski said in 2010, shortly after Ilitch announced he would try to buy the Detroit Pistons.
-Ilitch had jumped in amid speculation another buyer might move the pro basketball team.

-Philanthropy always was a major focus.
-In 1985, he established the Little Caesars Love Kitchen, a restaurant on wheels to feed the hungry and help with food distribution following national disasters.

-Ilitch founded the Little Caesars Veterans Program in 2006 to provide honourably discharged veterans the chance to own a Little Caesars franchise, and his Ilitch Charities invests in programs promoting economic and job growth.
-Contributions, sponsorships and in-kind donations from the Ilitch companies total more than $4 million per year.
+The team last made the playoffs in 2014, losing to the Baltimore Orioles.

+“We won a lot.
+I wish we would have won the ultimate world championship for him,” former Tigers General Manager Dave Dombrowski told The Associated Press on Friday.
+“He loved the city of Detroit and the state of Michigan and its fans.”

+“He made such a positive impact in the world of sports, in business and in the community, and we will remember him for his unwavering commitment to his employees, his passion for Detroit, his generosity to others and his devotion to his family and friends,” Christopher Ilitch said in a release.

-Ilitch is survived by his wife, seven children and numerous grandchildren.Report Typo/Error
+Ilitch is survived by his wife, seven adult children, 22 grandchildren and three great-grandchildren.

+Funeral services will be private, but plans are being made for the public to pay their respects to Mike Ilitch and the Ilitch family.Report Typo/Error